 Creative Writing Concentration

-The English department offers a Creative Writing Concentration that allows certain students to intensify and focus their English majors by taking a series of practice-based writing courses along with their literature courses.
+The English department offers a Creative Writing Concentration that allows you to intensify and focus your English major by taking a series of practice-based writing courses along with literature courses.
+These small, intensive, processed-based workshops are taught by published authors and offered in three genres—poetry, fiction and non-fiction—at three levels.
+As a Concentrator, you will also attend monthly social gatherings to read new work and share news about literary activity on campus.

-- Boston College English Department Undergraduate Writing Prizes
+- Boston College English department Undergraduate Writing Awards

 The submission deadline for these prizes is 4:00 p.m. on March 31.